 Four animal societies led by females.

 Animals usually don’t live on their own.
 They live together for a few reasons.
 One of the major reasons is to keep each other safe.
 This is an Animal Society.
 A society is a group of organisms that live and work together in harmony… more or less.
 Here are a few different animal societies.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Animal Societies – Exceptional Community Organizers
+Please use the Social Network links just below to share this information from The Explanation, Animal Societies – Exceptional Community Organizers